mebenal/ConstellationTests/README.md

 Close VS Code and open it again

-Then cd to the folder ConstellationTests
+From the terminal: `cd ConstellationTests`

 Then type: `npm install`